2025 Assam local elections: Campaign

 CM of Assam, Himanta Biswa Sarma during his election campaign requested for a triple-engine govt.
 He also vowed to reduce lpg prices, slash electric bill, granting land rights to tea tribes, etc. The president of Asom Gana Parishad, Atul Bora, whose party is in coalition with the BJP, expressed complete confidence of a comfortable victory and also claimed that the opposition Congress has no existence in this election.
-The president of the Assam unit of BJP, Dilip Saikia claimed that current BJP govt launched various schemes in a corruption-free manner unlike previous Congress-led govt. being marked by various corruption and nepotism.
-Meanwhile Congress MP Gaurav Gogoi vowed to give priority to Underpriviledged and marginalised sections of the society along with youth and women empowerment.
-Gogoi also alleged that the current govt. decision to open liquor shops in rural areas is creating an unhealthy environment in those areas.
+The president of the Assam unit of BJP, Dilip Saikia claimed that current BJP govt launched various schemes in a corruption-free manner unlike previous Congress-led government being marked by various corruption and nepotism.
+Meanwhile Congress MP Gaurav Gogoi vowed to give priority to Underprivileged and marginalised sections of the society along with youth and women empowerment.
+Gogoi also alleged that the current government decision to open liquor shops in rural areas is creating an unhealthy environment in those areas.
 The president of the Assam unit of Congress, Bhupen Borah alleged that their candidates were being threatened by the current NDA-govt. to withdraw from the polls.